TheSupremeToast/vthacks10/README.md

 # easystats
-A statistics library for Python written in C
+A statistics library for Python written in C during the VT Hacks X hackathon.

 ### By: Patrick and Grady